nitrite/nitrite-doc/welcome.md

 - Schema migration support
 - Encryption support

-## What Nitrite is not
+## ⛔ What Nitrite is not

 Nitrite is not an RDBMS.
-It is also not a distributed nosql database like MongoDB or Cassandra.
+It is also not a distributed NoSQL database like MongoDB or Cassandra.
 It does not have any server for external application to connect to.

 ## 🚀 Getting Started